 - How does Blue Curaçao taste?
 It tastes like sweet orange peel with a faint bitter tang.

 - How much is it?
 Blue Curaçao is moderately priced, starting at around $10 for a 750 ml bottle.
 Avoid blue Curaçao syrup, which is a whole different product altogether.

 - Does it go stale?
 If well stored in a cool, dark place, Curaçao can last for months or even years.

 - What kind of other drinks can you make with it?
 Blue Hawaii, Blue Lagoon, and Blue Long Island are all excellent choices.
 You can even use lemonade instead of tequila to make a sweet and colorful mocktail.

-- As an ‘up’ drink: Strain the drink over ice into a chilled cocktail or Margarita glass.
+- As an ‘up’ drink: Serve without ice into a chilled glass.

-- Frozen: Blend all the ingredients with 1 cup of ice in a blender until well-combined.
+- Frozen: Blend everything in a blender with about 1 cup of ice until smooth.

 Enjoy Your Blue Margarita Drink With Altos